 These challenges can be worked through successfully in most cases, but if you were hoping to work on a quick timeline to get your cosmetics products launched worldwide, it might not be possible—so it’s important to know that ahead of time.

 And that’s just one example of one type of product.
-Many other products face similar kinds of restrictions, including food and beverage products, products that are considered “high risk,” electronics products, and more.
+Many other products face similar kinds of restrictions, including food and beverage products, products that are considered “high risk,” electronics products, aerosol products, and more.

 So do your research ahead of time before you go any further.
 Once you’re satisfied that you know all of your product’s potential challenges, you can move into the product design process.